Cockroach Biology & Life Cycle Explained

 You’re at higher risk if you live in tropical regions or cockroach-infested areas.

-When they enter your ear, it’s usually accidental during their nighttime wandering, as they’re attracted to the warmth and darkness.
+When they enter your ear, it’s usually accidental during their nighttime wandering, as they’re attracted to warmth and darkness and will explore anywhere their size allows.

 They often get stuck because they can’t back out easily, requiring immediate medical attention for removal.